 Pressure was mounting for these people.
 Jewish civilization was in turmoil.
 It really would not come to a climax for some nineteen years after this in 69 AD.
 An end was coming upon Palestine in 70 AD.
 The church was already beginning to experience some of that turmoil.
 About a dozen years after the writing of I and II Thessalonians, Nero was alive and he was emperor in Rome and he was persecuting Christians.

 I think you can begin to see when we put the pieces together, that it broke out (I'm talking about tribulation against the Christians) in one place and then another.
 It was scattered all over the place, a little bit here, a little bit there, some in Rome, some in Corinth, some in Thessalonica, some down in Jerusalem, but gradually it was coming to the place where what happened?
 The church was driven to the wilderness for 1,260 years where it barely maintained its existence.

 We can't depend on that.
 That prophecy has been fulfilled.
 There is going to be no running away.
 Not this time.
 There will be no disappearing into the woodwork except for those to whom God gives the privilege of going to the place of safety.
 And who knows what we have to face between now and then.
 I am sure it is going to be a very tumultuous period of time.
-We find that these people were falling away in verse 10.
+We find that these people were falling away: